-Then there is Roger Billings' space-ege hydrogen car.
-Billings; a 30-year-old Utah Mormon, is a futurist who sees hydrogen as the fuel to replace oil when the wells finally run dry in ten or twenty years.
+Then there is Roger Billings' space-age hydrogen car.
+Billings, a 30-year-cld Utah Mormon, is a futurist who sees hydrogen as the fuel to replace oil when the wells finally rum dry in ten or twenty years.
 Billings became interested in hydrogen as a high school student when he watched a lab demonstration of water being separated into hydrogen and oxygen.
 When he saw that hydrogen gas when burned gave off an exhaust of pure clean water vapor, he set out to create a pollution-free car using hydrogen as its fuel.
 In 1972, while a graduate student at Brigham Young University, Billings entered a hydrogen-powered Volkswagen car in the U.S. National Urban Vehicle Design Competition and won first prize.

 Nevertheless, he was told by the experts that hydrogen could never become a viable fuel.
 So he set out to prove them wrong.
 He experimented with hydrogen until he found ways in which it could be used safefly and economically.
 To continue his work on hydrogen, Billings formed the Billings Energy Corporation at Provo, Utah, which has become a multi-million dollar energy lab.
 The company has received over \$2 million in research contracts and grants from private industry around the world.
 Japan is particularly interested in hydrogen power because it must import 99.6 percent of its oil.
-It big problem into hydrogen, however, is its volatility.
-How do you handle it may problem
+Is the provident with hydrogen powers because it must import 99.6 percent of its oil.
+Is the beginning of the property of the second of the s

 So there is no lack of ingenuity and inventiveness at work in America finding ways to solve our energy crisis.
-But what we will probably get in the kind of
+But what we will probably get is the kind of

-And the e is always the possibility of a technological breakthrough, even in Detroit where such breakthroughs are not unknown.
-Yet, one has the feeling that the breakthrough may occur in Japan or Europe before it occurs here.
+And there is always the possibility of a technological breakthrough, even in Detroit where such breakthroughs are not unknown.
+Fet, one has the feeling that the breakthrough may occur in Japan or Europe before it occurs here.

-On the other hand, writing this article and coming face to face with the difficulties involved in producing any of the alternatives - steam, electric, turbine, or hydrogen - I've developed a greater respect for the often maligned The average driver use and abuse internal combustion engine.
-Considering how people us to and abuse it, it has severed us well for a good many years.
-The world's having a hard time coming up with a replacement that performs as well for the same price.
-And the reason why the manufacturers like it so much is that it can be slapped together by today's simi-skilled, markforce less-than-dedicated workforce, in the millions.
-In fact, one gets the feeling that if the automobile were indeed kxxkx re-invented, it would, in all likelihood, turn out to be and er internal combustion engine.
-Maybe I say this because I've never driven in anything else.
-But at this moment in history maybe, also, the internal cumbustion engine is the best available/at a price that everyone can afford.
-As for mileage, it's going to get better because that's what the customers went.
+On the other hand, writing this article and coming face to face with the difficulties involved in producing any of the alternatives - steam, electric, turbine, or hydrogen - I've developed a greater respect for the often maligned I avera edriver us and abuses internal combustion engine.
+Considering how part us and abuse it, it has severed us well for a good many years.
+The world's having a hard time oming up with a replacement that performs as well for the same price.
+And the reason why the manufacturers like it so much is that it can be slapped together by today's sami-skilled, warkfares less-than-dedicated workforce in the millions.
+In fact, one gets the feeling that if the automobile were indeed taxing re-invented, it would, in all likelihood, turn out to be another internal combustion engine.
+Maybe I say this because I've never driven in anything tise.
+But at this moment in history maybe, also, the internal combustion engine is the best available/at a price that everyone can afford.
+As for mileage, its going to get better because that's what the untowers want.
 How much better?
-That will be determined by all of the forces at play-and a few laws of nature, federal municiles notwill standing.
+That will be determined by all of the forces at play and a few lows of nature, federal mandales notwill standing.